Back problems affect nearly 80 percent of the American adult population. Conditions that we treat include:

 Radiculopathy that does not resolve with conservative management.

 Other conditions that we treat include:

 Chiari Malformation and Syringomyelia

 We strive to provide the state-of–the-art management and individualize the treatment strategy for every patient.
-The spinal neurosurgery team works closely with the multidisciplinary spine program at UNC, which includes the physical medicine and rehabilitation program, pain management, physical therapy, clinical neuropsychology.
+The spinal neurosurgery team works closely with the multidisciplinary spine program at UNC, which includes physical medicine and rehabilitation, pain management, physical therapy, clinical neuropsychology.

 Our Spinal Neurosurgery Team: